Restless Leg Syndrome After Stroke: Causes, Symptoms and Treatment

 Common symptoms of restless leg syndrome include:

-• Worsened symptoms at rest and later on in the day
+• Worsened symptoms at rest and end of the day.

 In the case of mild restless leg syndrome, these symptoms may not occur every night and can mistakenly be attributed to restlessness, anxiety, or stress.